shakenfist/shakenfist/docs/developer_guide/authentication.md

 of the authentication process, and is largely used for key management (deleting the key) and logging which access token was used in the event logs.

-Please note the key name "service_key" is reserved for internal use within Shaken Fist.
+Please note the key prefix "_service_key" is reserved for internal use within Shaken Fist.
 This usage is discussed in the *Inter-node Authentication* section below.